edwinthinks/pern-stack-boilerplate/README.md

 This is a boilerplate for a project that aims to use React with Express, Node, and Postgres.
 Using this boilerplate you should be able to easily develop & deploy a functioning React application that communicates with a API backend written with express.

+This boilerplate is deployed on heroku.
+You can view it [here](https://pern-stack.herokuapp.com/)

 #### Happy coding!
 ![Cat Typing Very Fast](https://media.giphy.com/media/heIX5HfWgEYlW/giphy.gif)